Object–relational mapping: Challenges

 A variety of difficulties arise when considering how to match an object system to a relational database.
 These difficulties are referred to as the object–relational impedance mismatch.

 An alternative to implementing ORM is use of the native procedural languages provided with every major database.
 These can be called from the client using SQL statements.
 The Data Access Object (DAO) design pattern is used to abstract these statements and offer a lightweight object-oriented interface to the rest of the application.

+ORMs are limited to their predefined functionality, which may not cover all edge cases or database features.
+They usually mitigate this limitation by providing users with an interface to write raw queries, such as Django ORM.